Seahawks’ ‘Spiderman’ K.J. Wright keeps climbing the record books, but he says he’s far from done

 What’s clear is that whenever Wright’s career ends he’ll have left a legacy as one of the most consistent defensive players in team history.

-He made a tackle on the second play of his first NFL game in the season opener against the 49ers in 2011 on a day when he actually played middle linebacker instead of the weakside spot that he has made his own through most of his career, sandwiched between Aaron Curry and Leroy Hill.
-His first tackle was a stop on a run of three yards by future Hall of Fame running back Frank Gore.
+He made a tackle on the second play of his first NFL game in the season opener against the 49ers in 2011 on a day when he actually played middle linebacker instead of the weakside spot he has made his own through most of his career, sandwiched between Aaron Curry and Leroy Hill.
+His first tackle was a stop on a run of 3 yards by future Hall of Fame running back Frank Gore.

 Wright didn’t remember that play when it was brought up this week.
-But when asked to name a favorite tackle, he pointed to another one from his rookie season, a screen pass to a running back, Kahlil Bell, in a late-season win at Chicago.
+But when asked to name a favorite tackle, he pointed to another one from his rookie season, a screen pass to running back Kahlil Bell in a late-season win at Chicago.

 “It was a screen play that I read and it was one of the most beautiful tackles that I have ever done,’’ he said.
 “Most people don’t remember but it was one of my favorite tackles.’’

-Asked why, Wright countered “go watch it.
+Asked why, Wright countered: “Go watch it.
 You’ll see.’’

-The replay shows Bell catching the ball in the flat and Wright closing quickly to lay him out, leading with his right shoulder to make contact and then using his right arm to bring Bell down for a four-yard loss.
+The replay shows Bell catching the ball in the flat and Wright closing quickly to lay him out, leading with his right shoulder to make contact and then using his right arm to bring Bell down for a 4-yard loss.

-And that, likely, was Wright’s point — the head was nowhere near to being involved.
+And that, likely, was Wright’s point — the head was nowhere near being involved.

 Wright, a fourth-round pick out of Mississippi State, said he learned a whole new way of tackling with the Seahawks, and specifically from former defensive assistant Rocky Seto, who took the lead in teaching players Pete Carroll’s favored rugby-style shoulder tackling techniques.

-“The key is, first off you’ve got to be in attack mode,’’ Wright said of what makes a good tackler. ”And then, I’m telling you when we started teaching that leverage shoulder tackling when Seto was here (Seto left following the 2016 season), that stuff was life-changing.
+“The key is, first off you’ve got to be in attack mode,’’ Wright said of what makes a good tackler.
+“And then, I’m telling you when we started teaching that leverage shoulder tackling when Seto was here (Seto left following the 2016 season), that stuff was life-changing.
 Leverage shoulder, keep the guy on your inside hip.
-That head across body stuff is out. .. players need to stop getting your head across.
+That head across body stuff is out. … Players need to stop getting your head across.
 That’s how you get concussions and miss tackles.
 It’s just being violent, leverage (your) shoulder and just being on attack mode.’’

 Or, as defensive coordinator Ken Norton Jr., who was Seattle’s linebackers coach when Wright was drafted, says of one of his most prized students: “(It’s) his ability to diagnose plays really fast.
 He’s a natural in seeing a play and knowing how to defeat it.’’

-From first day to last, Spiderman climbing as far up the Seahawks’ record books as NFL fate will allow.
+From first day to last, Spiderman is climbing as far up the Seahawks’ record books as NFL fate will allow.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.